-A detailed on-boarding process is vital because it helps the MSP and its staff understand what your business needs in order to operate with minimal downtime and optimal efficiency.
-For example, if your business has a high turnover rate and the managed IT services provider fails to address this issue, the MSP may not be prepared for the extent of the move, add, or change projects that involve altering user access or adding new hires to certain accounts.
+A detailed onboarding process is vital because it helps the MSP and its staff understand your business needs to operate with minimal downtime and optimal efficiency.
+For example, if your company has a high turnover rate and the managed IT services provider fails to address this issue, the MSP may not be prepared for the extent of the move, add, or change projects that involve altering user access or adding new hires to specific accounts.
 This could result in additional fees and overall frustration for both parties.
-These are cultural aspects about the business, but they ultimately translate into technology and service needs.
+These are cultural aspects of the business, but they ultimately translate into technology and service needs.

-A managed IT services provider should work as a proactive partner with your business and approach client on-boarding with a goal of education.
-The MSP should strive to inform both its employees and your business as to what’s happening within your IT environment now, and in the future.
-If a managed service provider is only trying to sell your business a service and fails to perform a network assessment or ask the proper questions about your company, this could be a sign the MSP’s employees will lack the knowledge they need down the road to be of value to your firm.
+A managed IT services provider should work as a proactive partner with your business and approach client onboarding with a goal of education.
+The MSP should strive to inform its employees and your business what’s happening within your IT environment now and in the future.
+Suppose a managed service provider is only trying to sell your business service and fails to perform a network assessment or ask the right questions about your company.
+In that case, this could be a sign that MSP’s employees will lack the knowledge they need down the road to be of value to your firm.

 If your business is looking for a managed IT services provider who focuses on employee education and client partnerships, Aldridge may be a suitable fit for your organization.